-One of the most spectacular beach resorts in Bali is the Blue Point Beach, South Bali, which is concealed by limestone cliffs.
-Blue Point Beach boasts huge surf waves, crystal clear turquoise waters, rocky structures, and postcard-perfect sunsets and thus is a place that travellers need to see to experience Bali in a different light.
+One of the most spectacular beaches in South Bali is Blue Point Beach, which is concealed by limestone cliffs.
+This beach boasts huge surf waves, crystal-clear turquoise waters, rocky structures, and postcard-perfect sunsets and thus is a place that travellers need to see to experience Bali in a different light.
+This cliff-framed beach is a memorable experience for both seasoned surfers and those who appreciate the sunset and those who are just travellers seeking Instagram-worthy scenery.
+It is located secluded and close to Uluwatu.

 The best thing about Blue Point Beach, Bali, is its dramatic location.
 The waves break on dramatic cliffs, surfers ride through the reef breaks, and this ocean changes colours all day long, including deep blue, emerald green, and so on.
 The Blue Point Beach, even though it is a worldwide sensation among surfers, has retained a raw, wild nature that seems to be painstakingly genuine.